divvun/openlanguage/index.md

 # Language technology support for *all* languages in core digital systems
+{:.no_toc}

 An effort to document the (lack of) support for most of the languages of the world in all major digital systems.

-{:toc}
+* A markdown unordered list which will be replaced with the ToC, excluding the page title from above {:toc}

 # Open Language status pages